 Keeping project memories works well for the first few projects but what happens when you complete the 100th assignment?
-Managing that many project memories for one client is very difficult.
+Managing that many project memories for one client are very difficult.
 You will certainly forget to utilize one or ten (!) relevant translation memories for a subsequent project.
-The goal of using translation memory is to maximize the amount of content you can reuse from project-to-project which will in turn lower your cost, decrease the time required and increase consistency.
+The goal of using translation memory is to maximize the amount of content you can reuse from project to project which will, in turn, lower your cost, decrease the time required and increase consistency.

 It is best to keep your approach simple!